timoteipalade/StateAnimator/README.md

 # StateAnimator

 ## Purpose
-An example to demonstrate that complex animations can be expressed and composed unsing a simple API.
+An example to demonstrate that complex animations can be expressed and composed unsing a simple API, in Swift.

 ## How does it work?